sree357/Python_Basics/README.md

-These are python basics one should learn at minumum .
+# Python
+This repo is for learning python basics which are fundamentals .